thestubborndev/finance_tracker_server/README.md

 #### Fiat Currencies

-Customize the fiat currencies updated by modifying the `fiatCurrenciesToUpdate` list
+Customize the fiat currencies updated by modifying the `fiatCurrenciesToUpdate` list.

 ```
 fiatCurrenciesToUpdate: [